lteacy/vdpgm_stack/README.md

 =========================
 Install matlab revision R2012b or the equivalent MCR.

-Make sure your are using java jdk 6 (rosjava_core currently will not build with jdk 7).
+Make sure you are using java jdk 6 (rosjava_core currently will not build with jdk 7).

 Assuming you are using groovy on ubuntu, and have not yet installed rosjava, do the following: